DarkGameSTD/DGUpdater/README.md

-# MyUpdater
+# DGUpdater

-MyUpdater is a lightweight and customizable update manager designed to simplify the process of delivering new versions of your application to end users.
+DGUpdater is a lightweight and customizable update manager designed to simplify the process of delivering new versions of your application to end users.

 ---